Facebook-f Instagram Linkedin

 At the end of this module delegates should be able to:

-• Prioritise a patients problems base on principles of triage
+• Prioritise a patient’s problems based on principles of triage

 • Understand the principles of triage and primary, secondary and tertiary surveys